Tesco's 250-million-pound black hole: Who was minding the shop?

 The revelation has also sparked scrutiny of the upper echelons of the company.
 The senior executives who ran Tesco during its glory years of the 1990s and 2000s have all left and the board lacks retail experience.

-"The chairman has been the leader of this organization that seems to have failed at every turn," said David Herro of large Tesco investor Harris Associates.
+"The chairman has been the leader of this organisation that seems to have failed at every turn," said David Herro of large Tesco investor Harris Associates.

 Four former senior Tesco executives have told Reuters that during the 2011-2014 CEO tenure of Phil Clarke, he repeatedly clashed with directors, who found him reluctant to take advice.
 During that time four of the company's most senior executives quit, taking a combined 109 years of experience with them.